MyJetTools/my-reverse-proxy/README.md

     whitelisted_domains: domain1.com;domain2.com
 ```

-If 'whitelisted_domains' is missing - any email is allowed.
+If 'whitelisted_domains' property is missing - any email from any domain passed thought google authentication is allowed.